-- Landlords or building managers that may be unintentionally renting out a building with asbestos, or may have doubts about the accuracy of their assessments.
+- Landlords or building managers that may be unintentionally renting out a building with asbestos or may have doubts about the accuracy of an asbestos assessment.

 Why is asbestos insurance important?

-There are several key reasons why asbestos insurance can be so important:
+There are several key reasons why asbestos insurance can be important:

 - Asbestos is still extremely common.
-Depending on your line of work, you might still be fairly likely to encounter asbestos on a regular basis.
+Depending on your line of work, you might still encounter asbestos on a regular basis.

 - Asbestos poses a wide range of severe hazards.
-In addition to the usual problems associated with transporting materials and carrying out a potentially dangerous job, the uniquely dangerous nature of asbestos means a failure to properly handle it can lead to disaster years later, including cancer, loss of quality of life and death.
+In addition to the usual problems associated with transporting materials and carrying out a potentially dangerous job, the dangerous nature of asbestos means a failure to properly handle it can lead to disaster years later, including cancer, quality of life issues and death.
 The potential compensatory expenses often run into the millions per person affected.
 It can also pose a danger to the environment.
-A single mishap might financially devastate a company without the appropriate cover.
+A single mishap could financially devastate a company without the appropriate cover.

 What diseases qualify for asbestos compensation?